pintotomas/golang-tasks/README.md

 * Maybe we don't want to expose the whole Live Event interface to all services and that could lead to multiple interfaces and adapters
 * To keep it simple I used the standard library for tests, but I recommend using testify for more useful tools for testing.
 * Similar with logging, I'm using the fmt package for some basic outputs, but I would use the log package from the standard library.

+# Task 2
+## Problem description

+During the development of a microservice aimed at managing various AWS resources, we encountered a challenge involving the AWS API rate limit quota.
+We faced limitations while using multiple workers concurrently within separate goroutines for the creation of AWS MediaPackage resources, among other requests we sent.
+For example, if our account was limited to 10 requests per second, AWS would penalize for example for the next 5 seconds, making all the subsequent requests fail

+To simplify the problem for the task, I will use an API limiter instead of interacting with AWS, and I will have 3 workers which will attempt to do the requests that they receive in a channel